ministry-of-love/miniluv-overview/README.md

 ## Installation

 To install the MiniLuvUO2, clone the Github repository, or download the files from the website in the zip file format.
-Extract the miniluv.yaml to the C:\Users\YOURUSERNAME\Eve\Overview folder.
+Extract the miniluv.yaml to the C:\Users\YOURUSERNAME\Documents\Eve\Overview folder.
 If that folder does not exist, create that folder.
 In game, undock or pull up your overview options.
 From there go to the Misc tab, and left-click import overview.
 Select MiniLuv from the list.